suh-jyg/inventoryProject/README.md

 4. Get to the inventoryProject directory by `cd inventoryProject>`
 5. Run by: `mvn clean spring-boot:run`
 6. Open the browser and type: http://localhost:8080
-7. If having an issue with connecting to the db, type: `http://localhost:8080/h2-console` and write `jdbc:h2:mem:testdb` in `JDBC URL` section
+7. If having an issue with connecting to the db, type: `http://localhost:8080/h2-console` and put `jdbc:h2:mem:testdb` in `JDBC URL` section.
+In case of testing, data is viewable and accessible through this console.

 ### About this project:
 - Basic CRUD functionality, which creates, edit, delete, view list of the inventories